goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

 ![code-server login](../../images/vscode-pwd.png)

-Use the provided password to login into the code-server web UI, you can close the **Welcome** tab.
+Use the password provided on the landing page to login into the code-server web UI, you can close the **Welcome** tab.
 Now open a new terminal by heading to the menu item **Terminal** at the top of the page and select **New Terminal**.
 A new section will appear in the lower half of the screen and you will be greeted with a prompt:

 ![code-server terminal](../../images/vscode-terminal.png)

-Read the [Visual Studio Code Server introduction](../../vscode-intro/), to learn more about how to create and edit files, and to work with the Terminal.
+If unsure about the usage, read the [Visual Studio Code Server introduction](../../vscode-intro/), to learn more about how to create and edit files, and to work with the Terminal.

 Congrats, you now have a shell terminal on your Ansible Tower node 1.
 From here you run commands or access the other hosts in your lab environment if the lab task requires it.